Kidney patients sign up for extra Thames Water care

 Tania Christie, Thames Water partnership coordinator, said: “Meeting our customers who are receiving kidney treatment was a really valuable experience as it helped me better understand the daily challenges they face and their wider needs.
 The majority didn’t realise they’re eligible to be on our Priority Services Register and were keen to sign up, as for them, having no water supply could cause serious health problems.

 “Being in the hospitals also meant we could raise awareness of the register with the staff, who can now recommend it to their patients and talk to them about the benefits of signing up in advance rather than waiting for something to go wrong with their water supply and then flagging their dependency on water to us.”

 President of the Royal Free Hospital Kidney Patients Association, David Myers, said: “The Royal Free KPA’s leadership committee saw a great opportunity in working with Thames Water to offer extra support and financial help to patients.
 Nii Plange, the RFHKPA Chairman, organised visits to all our dialysis units and, together with Thames Water, talked to over 500 patients, many of whom are now registered to receive free priority services should anything go wrong with their water supply.”

 Sue Bowers has signed up to the PSR after meeting Tania from Thames Water at her dialysis clinic.
 She said: “As someone who dialyses at home the Priority Services Register brings us peace of mind knowing that help is available if we should ever need it.
 Kidney patients are particularly vulnerable to feeling the cold and feeling depressed, so having a reliable supply of water and good communication with Thames Water is important.
 We would like all kidney patients to be able to benefit from these free support services.”

-- Customers can find out if they qualify for the Priority Services Register and sign up by clicking here or calling 0800 009 3652.
+- Customers can find out if they qualify for the Priority Services Register and sign up online or by calling 0800 009 3652.